pygmystack/pygmy-legacy/README.md

 ## Are there any reasons to run full dinghy on Linux?

+Generally speaking, IMHO, no.  The native experience is superior.
+However, for some reason maybe you'd prefer to not have docker on your local machine?
+Maybe you'd rather run it in a VM?
+If that describes you, then maybe you want full dinghy.

-Right now no, but I am intrigued at the possibilities of using dinghy on Linux to drive a cloud-based docker engine.
-We'll stay tuned.
+I am intrigued at the possibilities of using dinghy on Linux to drive a cloud-based docker engine.
+For that, stay tuned.

 ## Why didn't you just fork dinghy?